-The results seem to indicate that the positive sign of λ in the previous section, where we used aggregate order flow, is driven by financial order flow, which may not be surprising since financial order flow is more variable and accounts for more of the variation in total order flow.
+The results seem to indicate that the positive sign of λ , when we used aggregate order flow, is driven by financial order flow, which may not be surprising since financial order flow is more variable and accounts for more of the variation in total order flow.
 The sign reversals are consistent with Menkhoff et al. (2016) who show that the order flow of financial customers generates the highest cross-sectional spread in excess returns while the order flows of corporate and private clients generate negative spreads in portfolio excess returns.
-Our results are consistent with the risk sharing story in Menkhoff et al. (2016) in that different group of customers (i.e. financial and non-financial) appear to trade in different directions and, therefore, that risk sharing takes place in the customer market, not just in the inter-dealer market as suggested in Evans and Lyons (2009).19

-4.4 Factor Mimicking Portfolio
+5.4 Factor Mimicking Portfolio